Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Restriction to a Hyperplane Section

-\begin{corollary} Let $Y$ be a smooth cubic threefold, and $S=Y\cap H$ be a hyperplane section.
-Then $S$ has only finitely many lines except when $H$ is a tangent hyperplane $T_pY$ of $Y$ at an Eckardt point $p\in Y$.
-In particular, when $Y$ is general, all hyperplane sections $S$ of $Y$ has only finitely many lines. \end{corollary}
+\begin{corollary} Let $S=X\cap H$ be a hyperplane section of a smooth cubic threefold.
+Then $S$ has only finitely many lines except when $H=T_pX$ is a tangent hyperplane of $X$ at an Eckardt point $p\in X$.
+In particular, when $X$ is general, all hyperplane sections $S$ of $X$ have only finitely many lines. \end{corollary}